Living with Braces: How to Care for Your Braces

 While you have braces, it’s best to use a toothbrush with soft bristles.
 Make sure you use circular motions to get food in all areas of your tooth and around your brackets.
 Make sure you take a couple minutes to brush and that you thoroughly brush all of your teeth and the braces.

-You should try to floss at least once a day, but if you can manage to floss every time you brush – with each meal – that would be the best way to maintain hygiene.
+You should try to floss at least once a day, but if you can manage to floss everytime you brush – with each meal – that would be the best way to maintain hygiene.
 Dental floss will help you get to food particles and plaque that are between teeth and stuck in awkward places on your braces, including the brackets and wires.

 Be gentle when flossing around your wires so that you don’t pull them out.
 Be more firm and use more force between your teeth and against your brackets to ensure you get them clean.

-Pain or Discomfort from Braces
+Pain or Discomfort with Braces

 In general, you will experience some discomfort from braces no matter which type you get.
 They will irritate your gums and potentially cause pain.
 When you first get them on they cause the most irritation.

 Over time, this pain and irritation will fade as you get used to the braces.
 When you adjust them they cause pain and irritation, but it goes down with time, usually only lasting a few days.